geode-sdk/docs/mods/md-files.md

 # `changelog.md`

-You may also provide a markdown file that contains a changelog for your mod.
+A markdown file that contains a changelog for your mod.
 Geode uses this file to show release notes for the mod.

+## Example

 ```md
 # v1.1.0